 A fully representative workforce means we can develop policies that make opportunities equal for children and young people.
-In our DfE Digital teams we want everyone to bring their whole self to work and be a place where honesty, challenge and innovation are encouraged and valued.
+In our DfE Digital and Technology teams we want everyone to bring their whole self to work and be a place where honesty, challenge and innovation are encouraged and valued.

 We have our leader’s full support

 ‘Inclusion and diversity is not a nice-to-have – it’s a necessity for organisational resilience, adaptability and flexibility.
 But it doesn’t happen without paying careful attention to your culture, your talent pool and systemic – probably unconscious – bias.

 It starts with having open and honest conversations about our own prejudice and how we need to change.
 Leaders have a critical role in building an equitable environment in which everyone can thrive’